songlh15/tidydata/README.md

 ### Other comments
-Detail programming explanation can be seen from the comments line in run_anlaysis.R.
+Detail programming explanation can be seen from the comment lines in run_analysis.R.

 Detail information about variable names convention and data dictionary can be found at cookbook.md.